onyeka-hub/Project-27/README.md

     # Overrides the default Image Pull Policy
     pullPolicy: IfNotPresent

-  # Configure the Update Strategy Type for the StatefulSet
+  # Configure the Update Onu Type for the StatefulSet
-  updateStrategyType: "OnDelete"
+  updateOnuType: "OnDelete"

   # Ingress allows ingress services to be created to allow external access
   # from Kubernetes to access Vault pods.